1kg-ont-vienna/sv-analysis/README.md

 Continuing the philosophy of the 1000 Genomes Project, the data producer of this Project will release the Project data quickly, prior to publication, in the expectation that they will be valuable for many researchers.
 In keeping with Fort Lauderdale principles, data users may use the data for many studies, but are expected to allow the data producers to make the first presentations and to publish the first paper with global analyses of the data.

 ### Global analyses of Project data

 The Project plans to publish global analyses of the sequence data and quality, structural variants, STRs, microsatellites. haplotypes, LD patterns, population genetic phenomena such as population comparisons, mutation rates, signals of selection, and functional annotations, as well as analyses of regions of general interest.
 Talks, posters, and papers on all such analyses are to be published first by the Project team.
 When the first major Project paper on these analyses is published, then researchers inside and outside the Project are free to present and publish using the Project data for these and other analyses.

+### Samples for methods development and evaluation

+A subset of 1KG_ONT_VIENNA genomes overlap with samples analyzed by the Human Genome Structural Variation Consortium, namely HG00268, HG00513, HG00731, HG02554, HG02953, NA12878, NA19129, NA19238, NA19331, NA19347.
+These samples can be used for methods development and evaluation prior to a publication by the project team.

 Researchers who have questions about whether they may make presentations or submit papers using Project data can contact us.